YureeveRambridge/Credentials-Manager-App-using-MERN-Stack/README.md

 Clone the repository and extract the folder.

-In the command line navigate in to "Credentials Manager Level 35" folder, type `npm install`, and press enter.
+In the command line navigate in to "Credentials Manager" folder, type `npm install`, and press enter.

 The same must be done for in "backend" and "frontend" folders.